Migration Agent is not starting or registering on a device

 User has utilised the grace period option.

 It is possible the user had delayed their migration when they received the popup, which is configurable in the batch.
-Check event viewer
+Check event viewer.
+If you are past the enforce after time, then there is still a grace period of 1 hour where the user will be prompted every 15mins before the migration is forced upon them.

 Servers excluded